basdon/basdon-fly/readme.txt

 	. start

-To use the dev configuration, set the $BASDONDEV environment variable.
+If a $BASDONDEV variable is present, the dev configuration will be used.

 Running the server without the dev settings will start it using nohup and run it in the background.
+When a segfault happens and a core dump file is found, it will be zipped together with the plugin and moved to the fly-web/www/s/coredumps folder.
+A message will be posted to Discord, if configured, and the server should restart.

 Notes
 -----